About Users and Teams

 What's a User?

-For more information on work requests, see Work Requests.
+For more information about work requests, see Work Requests.

 Users and Single Sign-On